We encourage authenticity, personal responsibility and right action. Self respect starts with honesty and change begins with acceptance.

 Through self discipline, mindfulness and practical strategies for stopping drinking, we find passion, purpose and meaning in our lives.
 The Orchard uses a variety of counseling approaches to stopping drinking, exposing you to both professional and self-help options.

 With a growing recognition of our inner peace, we discover our soul’s journey and our unique gifts and talents.
-At the Orchard Recovery Center, we depart from an institutional approach towards stopping drinking (link to “Our Programs”).
-Instead, we have created a “therapeutic community” where clients disconnect from addiction and reconnect to a higher presence.
+At the Orchard Recovery Center, we depart from an institutional approach towards quitting drinking.
+Instead, we have created a therapeutic community where clients disconnect from addiction and reconnect to a higher presence.
 Many of our professional staff have overcome their own addictions in stopping drinking and have their own recovery experiences to share.

 Having a holistic outlook on life and gratitude for our spiritual awakening, we share with others the gift of recovery with kindness and a playful heart.